bryanibik/alx-low_level_programming/0x09-static_libraries/README.md

-#!/bin/bash
-We are learning C programing
+# Static Libraries in C programming